project-machine/atomfs/README.md

 ab
 ```

-# Implementation details
+## Implementation details

-We create $mountpoint/meta and pass that to stacker/atomfs as the
+We create $mountpoint/meta and pass that to `atomfs` as the
 Metadatapath.
-We do the readonly stacker/atomfs molecule mount
+We do the readonly `atomfs` molecule mount
 onto $metadir/ro.
 Then if a readonly mount is requested
 $metadir/ro is bind mounted onto $metadir.
 Otherwise, we create
 $metadir/work and $metadir/upper, and use these to do a rw